SonicwaveNL/Moonlet/README.md

 ### Operation and Assignment
 `=<operation> <label> <value>`

-When performing a mathematical calculation, their is an option to use a shortcut to perfrom an operation and directly assign or override a variable with the result of this calculation.
+When performing a mathematical calculation, their is an option to use a shortcut to perform an operation and directly assign or override a variable with the result of this calculation.

-To perfrom an operation and assign the result to the left value, by using the `=` symbol followed by the math operator symbol, which defines the operation to perform.
+To perform an operation and assign the result to the left value, by using the `=` symbol followed by the math operator symbol, which defines the operation to perform.
 To perform 'add and assign' operation:

 ```